First recorded by Jack Hylton (Feb 1930).

 * “Publisher Harold Richmond related an amusing story about Bennett and ‘What Kind of Food Am I?’:

 ‘When I was in England to see Oliver! and I heard ‘What Kind of Fool Am I?’, Tony was my first choice for the song.
 (Sammy Davis, Jr. found the song by himself.)
 Tony had had ‘San Francisco’ out for six or eight weeks and he said, ‘Howie, I’m going to stick with ‘San Francisco’ for a while.
 I like ‘What Kind of Fool’ but –.’
 I said to him, ‘Tony!
 ‘San Francisco’ has been out a couple of months and nothing’s happening with it!’
 Tony said, ‘Well, I’m still going to stick with it for a while.’
 Well, we all know how that turned out.'”

 Hit version by Tony Bennett (US #19/MOR #7 1962 |UK #25 1965).

-“Prior to Bennett hearing it, the song was first pitched to Tennessee Ernie Ford, who Turner suggested Cross take it to.
-Ford turned the song down but, in an ironic turn of events, later purchased a ranch in Lake County, California, owned by Cross’s family.
+“Prior to Bennett hearing it, though, the song was first pitched to Tennessee Ernie Ford, who Turner first suggested Cross take it to.
+Ford turned the song down (but, in a coincidental turn of events, later purchased a ranch in Lake County, California, north of San Francisco, owned by Cross’s family).